2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/aeringle/status/1272347287902130177

-### Police respond to thrown water bottle with excessive force | June 14th
+### Police respond to thrown water bottle with excessive force | 2021-06-14

 A single water bottle can be seen thrown at and striking an officer.
 The bottle appears to be empty.
 Water is then sloshed in the officer's direction.
 The officer unholsters his pepper spray.